photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 Clicking the *Apply* button saves the changes you have made, but does not close the dialog, while the *Done* button saves your changes and closes the dialog.

 !!! note ""
-    When performing a search, text in the *Title*, *Description*, and *Keywords* fields can be found, while *Notes* are private and will be ignored.
+    When performing a search, text in the *Title*, *Caption*, and *Keywords* fields can be found, while *Notes* are private and will be ignored.

 **Geolocation Plugin**